Lithuania in the Eurovision Song Contest 2026: Eurovizija.LT 2026

-Eurovizija.LT 2026 is set to be the national final format organized by LRT to select its entry for the Eurovision Song Contest 2026.
-It will be held between January and 27 February 2026.
+Eurovizija.LT 2026 was the national final format organized by LRT to select its entry for the Eurovision Song Contest 2026.
+It was held between 24 January and 27 February 2026 and is hosted by Gabrielė Martirosian, Eglė Kernagytė-Dambrauskė and Rimvydas Černiauskas.
+The shows were broadcast on LRT televizija and LRT Lituanica, as well as online via the broadcaster's website lrt.lt and official LRT YouTube channel.

 Format

-The competition will consist of five or six semi-finals and a final, starting in January 2026.
-A 50/50 combination of jury and public vote will determine the ranking in each phase, with the top two entries from each semi-final qualifying for the final; the third-place entry advances to a wildcard round, where only the audience will determine one additional finalist.
-In case of a tie in any of the previous stages, the public ranking will take precedence.
-The scoring system will be the same as used at the Eurovision Song Contest: the top ten entries from both the jury vote and the televote will be assigned scores of 1–8, 10, and 12 points.
+The competition saw 40 entries compete across five semi-finals, held between 24 January and 21 February 2026, and a final on 27 February 2026.
+A 50/50 combination of jury and public vote determined the ranking in each phase, with the top two entries from each semi-final (out of the eight total) qualifying for the final; the third-place entry advanced to a wildcard round, where only the audience determined one additional finalist.
+In case of a tie in any of the previous stages, the public ranking would take precedence.
+The scoring system was the same as used at the Eurovision Song Contest: the top ten entries from both the jury vote and the televote are assigned scores of 1–8, 10, and 12 points.
+In the semi-finals, viewers could vote via SMS and on the balsuok.lrt.lt voting platform, while in the final, SMS voting was scrapped.

-Performances for the semi-finals will be pre-recorded, while those in the final will be performed live.
+Performances for the semi-finals were pre-recorded, while they were delivered live in the final.

 Competing entries

-On 18 August 2025, LRT opened a submission platform for interested artists, which will remain open until 11 November 2025.
-Each applicant may only submit one entry.
-Performers are required to be citizens of the European Union who have a permanent residence permit in Lithuania, while songwriters could be of any nationality, though citizens of countries "hostile to Lithuania" are not allowed to submit entries.
-Several dozen participants will be selected by 25 November 2025, with all participants and their song titles announced at a later date.
-The selected artists will be able to withdraw until 10 December 2025 and will have to submit the final version of the song to the organizers by 23 December 2025.
+On 18 August 2025, LRT opened a submission platform for interested artists, lasting until 11 November 2025.
+Each applicant could only submit one entry.
+Performers were required to be citizens of the European Union who have a permanent residence permit in Lithuania, while songwriters could be of any nationality, though citizens of countries "hostile to Lithuania" were not allowed to submit entries.
+The selected artists are able to withdraw until 10 December 2025 and will have to submit the final version of the song to the organizers by 23 December 2025.

+On 25 November 2025, the list of the 40 participating artists and songs was released by LRT.
+Among the selected competing artists was Aistė Pilvelytė, who is participating in the Lithuanian national selection for the 14th time.
+Black Biceps, Il Senso, Lion Ceccah, Gabija Lokytė (as part of VB Gang), Lolita Zero, Noy and Shwr (formerly known as Shower) also have all competed in previous editions of the Lithuanian national selection and advanced to their respective finals.
+Paulè also represented Lithuania at the Junior Eurovision Song Contest 2011 as Paulina Skrabytė.